Capsher-Coding-Challenge/Coding-Challenge-2020/README.md

 ## Getting Started
 There are a couple of things you need to do before writing your first line of code for this challenge.
 1. Register for our challenge
-  * You can sign-up as an individual or as a part of 4-person teams
+  1. You can sign-up in teams of up to 4 people
 2. Sign-up for a GitHub account
-  * As part of your submission you'll need to submit a link to your GitHub Repository so we can check out your source code
+  1. As part of your submission you'll need to submit a link to your GitHub Repository so we can check out your source code
+  2. Even if you won't be hosting the project repository, you'll probably want collaboration access for the repo
-  * You'll also need to download git (the program) so that you can use GitHub
+  3. You'll also need to download git (the program) so that you can use GitHub
 3. Sign-up for a Discord account
-  * We'll be posting notifications for our challenge on our Discord channel
+  1. We'll be posting notifications for our challenge on our Discord channel

 ## Requirements For Submission
 1. Product Documentation
-  * Describe how your bot solves a problem (i.e. Problem Statement)
+  1. Describe how your bot solves a problem (i.e. Problem Statement)
-  * Describe how a user would utilize your bot (i.e. Product Overview & User Commands)
+  2. Describe how a user would utilize your bot (i.e. Product Overview & User Commands)
 2. Technical Documentation
-  * Provide an overview of how your app works
+  1. Provide an architectural overview of how your app works
+    1. Detail major system components and how they communicate with each other
-  * Detail any integrated technologies and how your app uses them
+  2. Detail any integrated technologies and how your app uses them
-    * Libraries
+    1. Libraries
-    * APIs
+    2. APIs
-    * Hosting services
+    3. Hosting services
 3. GitHub Repository Link
-  * Submissions should include a GitHub repository link so we can reference your source code and documentation
+  1. Submissions should include a GitHub repository link so we can reference your source code and documentation
-4. Students will need to host their app/bot code on a server so that bots can be added to a Capsher Discord Server and be used from there
+4. Students will need to host their bot code on a server so that bots can be added to a Capsher Discord Server and be used from there

 ## Sample Bot
 We've included some bots in python to get you started with understanding the general pattern of how a bot should work.
 See the SampleBots directory.